Jartza/fireminipro/README.md

 - **Buffer visualization:** Load multiple binary files at arbitrary offsets, visualize overlaps, and highlight padding.
 - **Flexible file operations:** Load, clear, merge, and save buffers of any size.
+- **Drag and Drop:** Files loaded to buffer can be reorganized by dragging, or you can drag files to the buffer from file explorer / finder.
 - **Device awareness:** Automatically detects connected Minipro programmers and supported device lists.
 - **Chip info:** Displays memory size, package and protocol details directly from Minipro.
 - **Device operations:** Blank check, erase, logic test, read, and write functions fully integrated.